bazelbuild/rules_docker/README.md

 ### container_pull (Custom client configuration)

-If you specified a docker client directory using the "client_config" attribute to the docker toolchain configuration described <a href="#setup">here</a>, you can use a container_pull that uses the authentication credentials from the specified docker client directory as follows:
+If you specified a docker client directory using the `client_config` attribute to the docker toolchain configuration described <a href="#setup">here</a>, you can use a container_pull that uses the authentication credentials from the specified docker client directory as follows: